-All handovers of clinical care (including between hospitals if patients are transferred, between levels of care and clinical teams within hospitals, and between hospitals and primary care) should explicitly record that an antiviral or monoclonal antibody has been given together with the dose and date of administration.
+All handovers of clinical care (including between hospitals if patients are transferred, between levels of care and clinical teams within hospitals, and between hospitals and primary care) should explicitly record the treatment that has been given together with the dose and date of administration.
 SNOMED codes (see action section, above) should be used in discharge letters to primary care.